jack-bradshaw/Shamir/README.md

 BigInteger recoveredSecret = shamir.recoverSecret(threeShares, recoveryScheme);
 ```

-The example yields `973490247382347` as the recovered secret, which matches the original secret.
+The example yields a recovered secret of `973490247382347` which matches the original secret.

 ### Compatibility
 The standard API is compatible with Java 1.8 and up.